Exploring nuclear structure with multiparticle azimuthal correlations at the LHC: Introduction

-This Letter presents systematic measurements of various flow observables using charged particles from \XeXe collisions at a center-of-mass energy per nucleon pair \fivefourfour recorded by the ALICE detector.
-In addition, the corresponding measurements from \PbPb collisions at \fivenn, which provide a baseline because of the spherical shape of $^{\rm 208}$Pb~\cite{Raman:2001nnq}, are shown.
+This Letter presents systematic measurements of a comprehensive set of flow observables using charged particles from \XeXe collisions at a centre-of-mass energy per nucleon pair \fivefourfour recorded by the ALICE detector, representing their first application to probe nuclear structure in heavy-ion collisions.
+In addition, the corresponding measurements from \PbPb collisions at \fivenn, which provide a baseline because of the near-spherical shape of $^{\rm 208}$Pb~\cite{Raman:2001nnq}, are shown.
 Observables used in this study, including flow coefficients, flow fluctuations, nonlinear flow modes, and correlations between flow coefficients, are introduced in Sec.~\ref{sec:Observables}.
 Section~\ref{sec:AnalysisDetail} presents the experimental setup and the evaluation of systematical uncertainties.
 The results are discussed in Sec.~\ref{sec:Results}, followed by the summary in Sec.~\ref{sec:Summary}.